Scholarships for rural students studying medicine

 The RAMUS Scheme was established in 2000.
 Since then, almost 2,200 scholarships have been awarded to rural medical students and over 1,600 RAMUS scholars have graduated from medicine.
-More than 500 rural doctors across Australia participate in the Scheme as mentors.
+60 rural doctors across Australia participate in the Scheme as mentors.

-The National Rural Health Alliance administers the RAMUS scheme on behalf of the Department of Health.
+The National Rural Health Alliance administers the RAMUS scheme on behalf of the Australian Government Department of Health.